planttheidea/micro-memoize/README.md

 ## Summary

-As the author of [`moize`](https://github.com/planttheidea/moize), I created a consistently fast memoization library, but `moize` has a lot of features to satisfy a number of edge cases. `micro-memoize` is a simpler approach, focusing on the core feature set with a much smaller footprint (959 _bytes_ minified+gzipped).
+As the author of [`moize`](https://github.com/planttheidea/moize), I created a consistently fast memoization library, but `moize` has a lot of features to satisfy a large number of edge cases. `micro-memoize` is a simpler approach, focusing on the core feature set with a much smaller footprint (959 _bytes_ minified+gzipped).

 It also is the fastest memoization library I've benchmarked (even faster than `moize`) in all supported scenarios.